Introduction to Oil and Gas Financing

 Dan has spent 10 years working in the Oil and Gas sector for Xodus Group across a variety of roles.
 He currently holds a commercial position within Xodus, with a background as a Chartered Chemical Engineer.
 Dan currently leads asset evaluations integrating technical and commercial due diligence streams to support financial institutions on their investments.

-There are no available videos from "Dan Paterson"
+There are no available Videos from "Dan Paterson"